-Next, tally up your quiz score using the scoring system below.1 Totals from 4-5 indicate that your current thinking is fairly frequentist whereas totals from 9-12 indicate you already think like a Bayesian.
-In between these extremes, totals from 6-8 indicate that you’re not currently taking sides.
+Next, tally up your quiz score using the scoring system below.1 Totals from 4–5 indicate that your current thinking is fairly frequentist, whereas totals from 9–12 indicate alignment with the Bayesian philosophy.
+In between these extremes, totals from 6–8 indicate that you see strengths in both philosophies.
 Your current inclinations might be more frequentist than Bayesian or vice versa.
 These inclinations might change throughout your reading of this book.
 They might not.
 For now, we merely wish to highlight the key differences between the Bayesian and frequentist philosophies.
-For brevity, we refer to people applying these philosophies as “Bayesians” and “frequentists,” yet the distinction is not so clear in practice – even the authors apply both philosophies in their work.

 1.1.2 The meaning of probability

-- To Bayesians, a probability measures the relative plausibility of an event.
+- In the Bayesian philosophy, a probability measures the relative plausibility of an event.

-- Frequentists are so named for their interpretation of probability as the long-run relative frequency of a repeatable event.
+- The frequentist philosophy is so named for its interpretation of probability as the long-run relative frequency of a repeatable event.

 The election example is not rare.
 It’s often the case that an event of interest is unrepeatable.
 Whether or not a politician wins an election, whether or not it rains tomorrow, and whether or not humans will live on Mars are all one-time events.
-Whereas the frequentist interpretation of probability is awkward in these one-time settings, the more flexible Bayesian interpretation provides a path by which to express the uncertainty of these events.
-For example, a Bayesian would interpret “a 90% chance of winning” to mean that, based on election models, the relative plausibility of winning is high – the candidate is much more likely (specifically, 9 times more likely) to win than to lose.
+Whereas the frequentist interpretation of probability can be awkward in these one-time settings, the more flexible Bayesian interpretation provides a path by which to express the uncertainty of these events.
+For example, a Bayesian would interpret “a 0.9 probability of winning” to mean that, based on election models, the relative plausibility of winning is high – the candidate is 9 times more likely to win than to lose.

 1.1.3 The Bayesian balancing act

-Inspired by an example by Berger (1984), question 3 in Section 1.1.1 presented you with two scenarios: (1) Zuofu claims that he can predict the outcome of a coin flip; and (2) Kavya claims that she can distinguish between natural and artificial sweeteners.
+Inspired by an example by Berger (1984), question 3 in Section 1.1.1 presented you with two scenarios: (1) Zuofu claims that he can predict the outcome of a coin flip and (2) Kavya claims that she can distinguish between natural and artificial sweeteners.
 Let’s agree here that the first claim is simply ridiculous but that the second is plausible (some people have sensitive palates!).
-Thus imagine our surprise when, in testing their claims, both Zuofu and Kavya enjoyed a 10 out of 10 success rate: Zuofu correctly predicted the outcomes of 10 coin flips and Kavya correctly identified the source of 10 different sweeteners.
+Thus, imagine our surprise when, in testing their claims, both Zuofu and Kavya enjoyed a 10 out of 10 success rate: Zuofu correctly predicted the outcomes of 10 coin flips and Kavya correctly identified the source of 10 different sweeteners.
 What can we conclude from this data?
 Does it provide equal evidence in support of both Zuofu’s and Kavya’s claims?
-Just as they don’t agree on the fundamental meaning of probability, Bayesians and frequentists answer these questions through different lenses.
+The Bayesian and frequentist philosophies view these questions through different lenses.

-Let’s begin by looking through the frequentist lens which, to oversimplify a bit, looks at the data without the surrounding context.
-Thus in a frequentist analysis, “10 out of 10” is “10 out of 10” no matter if it’s in the context of Zuofu’s coins or Kavya’s sweeteners.
-This means that a frequentist would be equally confident that Zuofu can predict coin flips and Kavya can distinguish between natural and artificial sweeteners (at least on paper if not in their gut).2 Given the absurdity of Zuofu’s claim, this frequentist conclusion is a bit bizarre – it throws out all prior knowledge in favor of a mere 10 data points.
-We can’t resist representing this conclusion with Figure 1.3, a frequentist complement to the Bayesian knowledge building diagram in Figure 1.2, which solely consists of the data.
+Let’s begin by looking through the frequentist lens which, to oversimplify quite a bit, analyzes the data absent a consideration of our prior contextual understanding.
+Thus, in a frequentist analysis, “10 out of 10” is “10 out of 10” no matter if it’s in the context of Zuofu’s coins or Kavya’s sweeteners.
+This means that a frequentist analysis would lead to equally confident conclusions that Zuofu can predict coin flips and Kavya can distinguish between natural and artificial sweeteners (at least on paper if not in our gut).2 Given the absurdity of Zuofu’s claim, this frequentist conclusion is a bit bizarre – it throws out all prior knowledge in favor of a mere 10 data points.
+We can’t resist representing this conclusion with Figure 1.3, a frequentist complement to the Bayesian knowledge-building diagram in Figure 1.2, which solely consists of the data.

 In contrast, a Bayesian analysis gives voice to our prior knowledge.
 Here, our experience on Earth suggests that Zuofu is probably overstating his abilities but that Kavya’s claim is reasonable.
-Thus after weighing their equivalent “10 out of 10” achievements against these different priors, our posterior understanding of Zuofu’s and Kavya’s claims differ.
-We’re even more certain that Kavya is a sweetener savant (the data is consistent with our prior).
+Thus, after weighing their equivalent “10 out of 10” achievements against these different priors, our posterior understanding of Zuofu’s and Kavya’s claims differ.
+Since the data is consistent with our prior, we’re even more certain that Kavya is a sweetener savant.
 However, given its inconsistency with our prior experience, we are chalking Zuofu’s “psychic” achievement up to simple luck.